khanlab/cvpl_tools/docs/GettingStarted/ome_zarr.rst

 The functions :code:`load_dask_array_from_path` in :code:`cvpl_tools.ome_zarr.io`, and
 :code:`load_zarr_group_from_path` as well as :code:`load_ome_zarr_array_from_path` from
-:code:`cvpl_tools.ome_zarr.napari.zarr_viewer` support specifying the slices in the following syntax, much similar to torch or numpy array slicing:
+:code:`cvpl_tools.ome_zarr.napari.add` support specifying the slices in the following syntax, much similar to torch or numpy array slicing:

 .. code-block:: Python